-I constructed a physical version of a software tool as a platform for critical reflection with users, and constructed new elements (and thus new meanings) on the fly, in order to reflect more deeply and prototype new meanings.
-I engaged with a lot of literature, rationalising a possible program experiments dialectics approach to my FMP study.
-I also designed a tool named “The Zapper” to allow members to “zap” whatever non-human object they thought was obstructing them in realising an authentic and manageable distribution of responsibility (a value which they had previously all agreed to strive for).
-In doing so I built an intuitive reference for making design choices grounded in the real world during the rest of my FMP.
+I used my design skills to explore various means of scaffolding conversations with my coworkers.
+For example I constructed a physical version of the hour-logging software they used, as a means for critical reflection with them, and constructed new elements on the fly in order to get a better understanding of their situation and propose alternatives.
+I also designed a tool named “The Zapper” to allow members to “zap” whatever non-human object they thought was obstructing them in realising an authentic and manageable distribution of responsibility (something which they had previously all agreed to strive for).

 An example showcasing this work is a set of role-plays that I designed to support an empathic stage of a workshop which I helped to design and facilitate together with three of my co-workers.
 These fictional experiences were inspired by real-life stories gathered from 14 hour-long, semistructured interviews that I held with various stakeholders in the health industry.
 The workshop was funded by EIT health in order to support multidisciplinary collaboration on projects funded by the EU.
 A summary of insights gained by participants as well as some key feedback can be found here.

 Christina Ohman, business developer and studio director at the time evaluated my work as follows:

 “Maarten has developed and deepened design related skills and understanding of methods and practices in applied research.
 Specifically with focus on the grand challenges such as societal transformation, social innovation and health care.
 Through active participation in projects he has gained an understanding of the complexity of workshop design, execution, team work, work formats and customer relations, that have improved his skills as a designer working collaborative with high expectations and customer demands.
 He has gained insights and understanding of the complexity of operational structures and management within the organisation RISE which in relation to his major interest, has improved his analytical skills.